universal-ctags/ctags/docs/man/ctags.1.rst

 ``--fields-<LANG>=[+|-]flags|*``
 	Specifies which language-specific fields are to be included in the entries of the tag file.
-Universal-ctags supports language-specific fields.
+Universal Ctags supports language-specific fields.
 (See "`Language-specific fields and extras`_" about the concept).
 This option is for controlling them.